tez-capital/docs.tez.capital_content/en/tezbake/tutorials/bootstrap-node.md

 ```

 > **💡 TIP:** You can replace `eu` above with `us` or `asia` if you prefer to use a different mirror closer to you.

 ---

+## Nonce Forfeiture Explained

+When a baker produces certain blocks, it commits a **nonce** — a random number that must be revealed in the following cycle.
+This is part of Tezos' on-chain randomness mechanism.

+Bootstrapping your node replaces the blockchain data with a snapshot.
+If you use a **recent snapshot** (less than 5-6 days old) and **wipe your `.tezos-client` directory**, two things go wrong:

+1. **The node loses the full block history** for the current cycle — it no longer has the data needed to reveal the nonce.
+2. **The nonce file is deleted** from `.tezos-client`, so the baker can no longer prove what it committed.

+When the reveal deadline arrives, your baker cannot respond.
+The protocol treats this as a forfeiture and you lose your attestation rewards for that cycle.

+**Why a 5-6 day old snapshot helps:**

+Tezos cycles last roughly 2-3 days.
+By using a snapshot that is at least 5-6 days old, you ensure that the imported blockchain already contains the full block history for at least one complete past cycle — so any outstanding nonce reveals are already covered in the snapshot.

+**Why keeping `.tezos-client` matters:**

+The nonce file lives inside `.tezos-client`.
+As long as you don't delete this directory, your baker retains its nonce commitments across the bootstrap and can reveal them when required.

+> **💡 TIP:** The downside of using an older snapshot is a slower bootstrap — it takes extra time to sync the additional blocks (up to 2 hours on slow home networks).
+This trade-off is worth it to protect your income.

+---

+## What's Next

+→ Return to [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/) to continue setup

+---